ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_implement_uz_on_k26_kits/how_to_implement_uz_on_k26_kits.rst

 After creating the Hardware-Design, there were a few Software-changes necessary.
 This includes mainly the removed IP-Cores and the Frontpanel, as well as the ISR.
-Additionally, a small hack to the Board-Support-Package BSP must be applied to bring up the network interface.# This hack prevents a double-initiation for the PS-Files, since GEM0 uses a SGMII Interface which isn't compatible with the used LwIP-Stack and both PHY's for the PS-GEM's shared the same MDIO's.
+Additionally, a small hack to the Board-Support-Package BSP must be applied to bring up the network interface for the KR260 Robotics.

-To create a suited software for the KR260, follow these steps:
+This hack prevents a double-initiation for the PS-Files, since GEM0 uses a SGMII Interface which isn't compatible with the used LwIP-Stack and both PHY's for the PS-GEM's shared the same MDIO's.

 #.
 Open Vitis 2022.2 and create the Workspace according to Ultrazohm Setup.